 Anne J. Shiu

-I am an Assistant Professor in the Department of Mathematics
+I am a Professor in the Department of Mathematics

 at Texas A&M University.